Short-Term vs. Long-Term Goals (Examples, FAQs)

 Setting long and short-term goals depends on what’s important to you and what can benefit your growth as a professional.

-Here are three tips on how to set your short and long-term career goals:
+Here are some tips on how to set your short and long-term career goals:

 Let’s say your goal is to be happy.